dyninc/oci-dns-migration-script/README.md

 This script will migrate Dyn Managed DNS zones to OCI's Public DNS.

-# IMPORTANT INFORMATION
+## IMPORTANT INFORMATION

 This script will not migrate Dyn Advanced Services at this time.

 If your zone includes Advanced Services and you choose to use this script at this time, please see the section at the bottom of this guide for important tips.

-# USING THE SCRIPT
+## USING THE SCRIPT

 Requires Python 3.6 or higher

 Step 1: Install Python SDK

-Follow the [installation guide] (https://oracle-cloud-infrastructure-python- sdk.readthedocs.io/en/latest/configuration.html) to install and configure the OCI Python SDK.
+Follow the [installation guide](https://oracle-cloud-infrastructure-python- sdk.readthedocs.io/en/latest/configuration.html) to install and configure the OCI Python SDK.

 Step 2: Create OCI Config File (CLI File)

-Create a configuration file to use the OCI CLI following instructions provided [here] (https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm#SDK_and_CLI_Configuration_File)
+Create a configuration file to use the OCI CLI following instructions provided [here](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm#SDK_and_CLI_Configuration_File)

 Step 3: Install the Migration Script